bwilczek/watir_pump/README.md

 # Examples

 Imagine a page that contains three ToDo lists.
-Or maybe just clone this repo and open `sinatra_app/public/todos.html` in your browser instead.
+Or maybe instead of imagining just clone this repo and open `sinatra_app/public/todos.html` in your browser.
 This page will serve as an example of how one can model and test pages using `WatirPump`.

-The HTML representing a single ToDo list can look like this:
+The HTML code representing a single `ToDo` list can look like this:

 ```html
 <div id="todos_home" role="todo_list">